-Here’s a fascinating exercise to try out this weekend.
+Here’s a fascinating exercise to try out.

 Part of our dilemma, when we’re unable to follow through with an objective we have consciously set ourselves – whether it is to start to meditate; to eat more healthily; to curb an unwanted habit, and so on – is that we don’t actually know if our subconscious mind is the problem, for the very reason that it is subconscious.

 But there is a very simple way to find out if our subconscious mind is in harmony with our conscious wishes.
 I first learned of it when training in hypnotherapy, and more recently was reminded about it in Bruce Lipton’s wonderful book The Honeymoon Effect.
 It’s variously called ‘muscle-testing,’ ‘arm-testing,’ or ‘the muscular resistance technique.’

 You’ll need someone to help, so it may be an idea for you to take it in turns to act as subject, and assistant, to help each other muscle-test ideas.

 Hold your arm out from the side of your body at shoulder height.